Frequently Asked Questions

 2. Use the Zhukov lower handguard from Magpul.
 It too is UltiMAK compatible, and comes with its own attachment system.

-3. Obtain one of the “bolt-on AK lower handguard retainers for Saigas” (use that as your internet search phrase).
+3. Obtain a “bolt-on AK lower handguard retainer.”
+(You might use that as your internet search phrase to quickly track one down).
 We prefer the clamshell designs, but any of them will work.
-That will allow you to use a standard AK lower handguard.
+It will allow you to use a standard AK lower handguard on a Saiga without having to remove the gas block, sight block, and so on.
 Not all lower handguards are UltiMAK compatible, but the handguards we sell are.

 4. Cut down the original handguard from the top, by about a half inch over a length of about four inches.
 This will be immediately obvious once you have the optic mount in hand.